9 March 2007

 Journalists may request review copies by contacting Jeanette Hammann .

-Individual copies may be purchased through the Geological Society of America online bookstore or by contacting GSA Sales and Service .
+Individual copies may be purchased through the Geological Society of America online store or by contacting GSA Sales and Service .

 Cenozoic Volcanism in the Mediterranean Area